Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Nineteen - The “Renaissance” or Rebirth of Humanism.md

 	- Departure from Aquinas
 	- Eulogy for humanity based not on logic but on eloquence
 	- Celebration of humanity
-		- Envy of even the angels, due to lack of prescribed and fixed role
+		- Envy of even the angels, due to humanity's lack of prescribed and fixed role.
+			- We get to decide what becomes of us
 		- “Indeterminate form” and “chameleon” figure
+			- We can transform ourselves to become the worst or best of our reality.
+				- Self-determination.
 - Marsilio Ficino: “Man is a kind of God,” capable of “transforming himself into God, as if he were God himself”
+	- Expansion of Mirandola's ideas.

 ## Renaissance Art and the Ideology of Control
 The “discovery” of linear perspective